I like coffee.

 Is coffee my addiction, or vice?
 Let me think about that.
 I’ll confess that I enjoy the first thing of the morning caffeine boost.
 But I can enjoy a decaffeinated brew just as much.
 There’s just something about a hot cup of warm coffee.
 It’s comforting, soothing, and well… it moves me.

 There have also been times when I simply overdid it with consumption.
-I have learned that my system doesn’t process all of the caffeine quickly enough for me.
+I have learned that my system doesn’t quickly process caffeine.
 So I try to cut out any regular coffee after the ten o’clock hour.
-Any desires after then are simply satisfied with the decaffeinated kind.
+Any desires after then are satisfied with the decaffeinated kind.

 Did I mention yet that I like coffee?
 Don’t criticize me.
 I’m still under construction.
 Sometimes, I look forward to going to bed at night because I know that first thing in the morning, I get to have more coffee.
 Maybe you think I like coffee too much.
 And maybe I think you just need another cup.
 Besides, this is my coffee story and I’m sticking to it.

 I’m about to finish my last cup for the day, so I’ll see you around the coffee pot.
-Be sure to comment and tell me a little about your coffee preferences.
+Comment below and tell me a little about your coffee preferences.